SzariK00/Living-costs/README.md

 - SASS is used for own styles.
 - GULP is used for automation of working process.

-### You can search for code samples in [wp-content/themes/basic](../master/wp-content/themes/basic).
+### You can search for my code samples in [wp-content/themes/basic](../master/wp-content/themes/basic).
 For example:
 - Class directory - there is a simple CRUD,
 - functions.php file - there are WP actions and form validations,
 - page-formularz-wydatkow.php file - we add expenses here,
 - page-zestawienie-wydatkow.php file - we search for expenses here.

-Files with "-view" extension are for separation of logic from presentation.
+- Files with "-view" extension are for separation of logic from presentation.

+### Next steps:
+- Major code refactor (DRY),
+- Use PHP OpenSLL library for expenses names,
+- Own, safe user registration interface (w/o Wordpress).